MAKE A GIFT MY ACCOUNT ADMISSION MAP

 Vessels and Voyages

-Portraits of maritime vessels and pictorial inventories of ports were popular subjects in early American art, and in the nineteenth century, ships often took on symbolic resonance.
-Representations of seafaring vessels could carry layered meanings, signifying naval power, technological ingenuity, far-reaching exploration, or the growing networks of global commerce.
-They also reveal shifting relationships between Americans, their natural environment, and the global community.
-While some artists and writers chose shipwreck narratives to illustrate the dramatic conflict between man and the sea, others instead employed the rich iconography of maritime culture to symbolize both personal journeys of growth and broader narratives of national progress.
+Portraits of maritime vessels and pictorial inventories of ports were popular subjects in early American art, and in the nineteenth century, ships also often took on a symbolic resonance.
+Representations of seafaring vessels carried layered meanings: they evoked naval power, technological ingenuity, far-reaching exploration, and growing networks of global commerce.
+Ships served as cultural, political, and economic intermediaries between Americans, their natural environment, and the global community.
+While some artists and writers chose shipwreck narratives to illustrate the dramatic conflict between man and sea, others instead employed the rich iconography of maritime culture to symbolize personal journeys or broader narratives of national progress.